aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/postscript-transparency/_index.md

 ---
-title: How to Add Transparency in Java PostScript
+title: Aspose.Page Transparency Tutorial – Add Transparency in Java PostScript
 linktitle: Transparency - PostScript
 second_title: Aspose.Page Java API
-description: Learn how to add transparency to Java PostScript documents using Aspose.Page for Java, including how to add transparent image java and create pseudo-transparency.
+description: Learn how to add transparency to Java PostScript documents using Aspose.Page for Java, covering transparent images and pseudo‑transparency in this aspose.page transparency tutorial.
 weight: 39
 url: /java/postscript-transparency/
-date: 2025-12-17
+date: 2026-05-05
+keywords:
+- aspose.page transparency tutorial
+- set image opacity java
+- add transparent image java
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Add Transparency in Java PostScript
+# Aspose.Page Transparency Tutorial: Adding Transparency in Java PostScript

 ## Introduction

 Ready to take your Java PostScript documents to the next level?
-In this tutorial we’ll show **how to add transparency** using Aspose.Page for Java.
-You’ll learn two powerful techniques: **adding transparent images** and **creating pseudo‑transparency** when true alpha channels aren’t available.
-By the end, you’ll be able to produce vibrant, professional‑looking PDFs and PostScript files that stand out.
+In this **aspose.page transparency tutorial** we’ll show how to add transparency using Aspose.Page for Java.
+You’ll discover two practical techniques—adding transparent PNG images and creating pseudo‑transparency when true alpha channels aren’t available.
+By the end, you’ll be able to produce vibrant, professional‑looking PDFs and PostScript files that truly stand out.

 ## Quick Answers
 - **What is the primary way to add transparency?** Use Aspose.Page’s built‑in support for transparent PNGs or simulate transparency with pseudo‑transparent graphics.